Akbarsho Iskandarov

-Akbarsho Iskandarov (born 1 August 1951) is a Tajik politician who was twice acting president of Tajikistan.
+Akbarsho Iskandarov (born 1 August 1951) is a Tajikistani politician who was twice acting president of Tajikistan.
 He first served as acting president from October 6, 1991, to December 2, 1991, when Rahmon Nabiyev stepped down to fight Tajikistan's first presidential election.
 Nabiyev won the election and took over as the first popularly elected president in the country's history, but resigned in September 1992, following a coup d'état.
 Iskandrov again took the interim presidency and later resigned on 20 November 1992, after which the office of president was abolished and Emomali Rahmon was installed as head of state.

-Iskandrov also served as ambassador to Turkmenistan and Kazakhstan.
+Iskandrov also served as ambassador to Turkmenistan, Kazakhstan and Mongolia.